pitosalas/cleancont/output/2021-07-15-how-to-install-the-apache-web-server-on-ubuntu-2004-digitalocean.md

 ---
 title: "How To Install the Apache Web Server on Ubuntu 20.04 | DigitalOcean"
-subtitle: "[ How To Install the Apache Web Server on Ubuntu 20.04 | DigitalOcean](https://www.digitalocean.com/..."
+subtitle: "How To Install the Apache Web Server on Ubuntu 20.04 | DigitalOcean"
 category: "14"
 tags: []
 date: "2021-07-15"